Last Updated: 18/07/2014

-Lawyers, with the exception of Notary Publics and Land Registrars (Conservadores de Bienes Raíces), are not subject to a general obligation to report activity suspicious of money laundering.
+Lawyers, with the exception of Notary Publics and Land Registrars (Conservadores de Bienes Raíces), are not subject to a general obligation to report suspicious activities.

-This applies even to lawyers that mainly deal with the incorporation of companies and trusts (in Chile, these activities are carried out by law offices and not by resident agents or other specialized offices, as in other countries).
-Lawyers are under no obligation to report due to the protection afforded by the Chilean Legislature towards Legal Professional Privilege (lawyer-client confidentiality rules).
+This applies even to lawyers that mainly deal with the incorporation of companies and trusts (in Chile, these activities are carried out by law offices and not by resident agents or other specialised offices, as in other countries).
+Lawyers are under no obligation to report due to the Chilean Law's professional secrecy rules (lawyer-client confidentiality rules).

 Suspicious transaction means any act, operation or transaction that, pursuant to the uses and customs of the activity in question, appears unusual or apparently lacking in economic or legal purpose.
 The activity in question may be carried out once or repeatedly.

 Those who report information that pertains to suspicious transactions in good faith are exempt from all legal liability.

 DOES ATTORNEY/CLIENT PRIVILEGE AND/OR DUTIES OF CONFIDENTIALITY PROVIDE A DEFENCE OR PARTIAL/TOTAL EXCEPTION TO THE REQUIREMENT TO REPORT SUSPICIOUS TRANSACTIONS?